The CAP Theorem in DBMS

 - Availability –

 Availability means that each read or write request for a data item will either be processed successfully or will receive a message that the operation cannot be completed.
-Every non-failing node returns a response for all read and write requests in a reasonable amount of time.
-The key word here is every.
-To be available, every node on (either side of a network partition) must be able to respond in a reasonable amount of time.
+Every non-failing node returns a response for all the read and write requests in a reasonable amount of time.
+The key word here is “every”.
+In simple terms, every node (on either side of a network partition) must be able to respond in a reasonable amount of time.

 The use of the word consistency in CAP and its use in ACID do not refer to the same identical concept.